 Professional Certification in Human Resources (PHR Certification)

-My name is T. Muriel Brisbon.
-I joined Bryn Athyn College in July 2012 with 12 years of progressive human resources experience in higher education.
-It is a pleasure to be a part of this wonderful institution.
+T. Muriel Brisbon joined Bryn Athyn College in July 2012 with 12 years of progressive human resources experience in higher education.
+She finds it a pleasure to be a part of this wonderful institution.

 PhD, Johns Hopkins University